apache/daffodil-sbt/README.md

 specify tunables.
 If specified, it should usually use SBT settings to create the path.
 Defaults to `None` if not provided.

+If a file exists with the same name as the config option, but with a Daffodil version as the secondary extension (e.g. `config.daffodil390.xml`), then that file will be used instead of the original config file, but only when creating saved parsers for that specific version of Daffodil.
+This can be useful when multiple versions are specified in `daffodilPackageBinVersions` but those versions have configuration incompatibilities.

 Example:

 If the configuration file is in `src/main/resources/`, then use: